Alexa Moreno: 2014—2017: First Olympics

+2018—2021: World medalist and second Olympics

 Moreno won the all-around bronze medal at the 2018 Mexican Championships and won the vault title.
 Then at the Mexican Trial Meet, she won the silver medal in the all-around behind Frida Esparza.
 She won the team bronze medal at the Pan American Championships and also placed fourth in the all-around.
 She won the vault bronze medal at the 2018 World Championships in Doha behind Simone Biles and Shallon Olsen and became the first Mexican female gymnast to win a medal at the World Artistic Gymnastics Championships.
 She was only the second Mexican gymnast to win a World medal after Daniel Corral won a silver medal on the pommel horse in 2013.
 After the World Championships, she competed at the Cottbus World Cup and finished fourth on the vault.
 Additionally, the Mexican team placed nineteenth in the qualification round.
 She then competed at the Toyota International and won the gold medal on the vault and placed eighth on the floor exercise.

 Moreno finished fourth on the vault at the 2019 Melbourne World Cup.
 She then won the bronze medal on the vault at the Baku World Cup behind Jade Carey and Oksana Chusovitina.
 She once again placed fourth on the vault at the Doha World Cup.
 At the Mexican Championships, she won the vault title and placed seventh in the all-around.
 Then at the Korea Cup, she won the bronze medal on the vault behind Yeo Seo-jeong and Oksana Chusovitina.
 At the 2019 World Championships in Stuttgart, she finished sixth in the vault final and qualified for the 2020 Olympics with her fortieth-place all-around finish in the qualification round.

 Moreno represented Mexico at the 2020 Summer Olympics and became only the second Mexican female gymnast to qualify for a final after Denisse López qualified for the vault final at the 2000 Olympic Games.
 She finished fourth in the vault final by less than one-tenth behind bronze medalist Yeo Seo-jeong.
 She announced her retirement after the Olympics.

-In March of 2023, Moreno announced that she has returned to training and intends to attend the 2023 Pan American Gymnastics Championships in Medellín, Colombia.